Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/03_access_specifiers/access_specifiers.rst

 Of course you might have a device that does not match the table above - sometimes it can be quite hard to determine what should be a part of (public) interface and what should be controlled internally.

 Making **and justifying** decisions is one of programming skills that come with time.
 Many of OOP design decisions are not always trivial.
 Some problems take a lot of attempts and experiments to achieve satisfying solution.
 Remember that **the best way to learn programming is by writing code**.
 The more problems you encounter and solve, the better.

+Other kinds of members
+######################

+Class members are not only variables and functions.
+Classes can also contain *member types*.
+These can be type aliases or other classes, defined within class body (for nested classes some restrictions apply though).

+..
+TOEXAMPLE mb something with member container_type?

+Order of sections
+#################

+There is no required order of sections within a class.
+You can also repeat access specifier keywords - this is sometimes required if definitions of certain members need at least declarations of other members.

+The traditional convention is to list members in this order: :cch:`public`, :cch:`protected`, :cch:`private` though I have seen some people (most notably Howard Hinant) recommending the reverse order.
+The argument is that for a typical class there are far less private members than public members and seeing private members at first would help understand how the class works and what it represents.

+Core Guidelines `recommend traditional order in NL.16 <https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rl-order>`_ though they state *This is a recommendation for when you have no constraints or better ideas.*.